Kajol, Ajay, Akshay and others relive '90s on Twitter

 The nostalgia about the '90s is in the air with actors such as Kajol, Ajay Devgn, Akshay Kumar and Abhishek Bachchan all recalling their favourite movies from the decade on Twitter.
-The microblogging site has started a new campaign where it asked celebrities to name their favourite movies from the '90s while tagging others for the same.
-Twitter has also launched a new emoji to commemorate the era.
+The celebrities are reliving the 90s era by sharing their favourite movies using the newly launched emoji by Twitter.
+The microblogging site has launched this emoji to commemorate the 90s era.

 "First up, what’s your favourite ‘90s movie?
 Respond with #90sLove #BackToThe90s or #90sNostalgia and tag five friends to continue the conversation.
 And look who's kicking it off - '90s sweetheart herself @itsKajolD !" read the post from Twitter India.
 To this Kajol replied, "Love this @TwitterIndia .
 My favourite movies are 'Kuch Kuch Hota Hai' & 'Pyaar To Hona Hi Tha' and I’m tagging @ajaydevgn @aamir_khan @karanjohar @TanishaaMukerji @iamsrk Tell me yours!"
 Ajay reminisced about his 1998 movie "Zakhm" from the era as he tagged Akshay and Abhishek for the challenge.